-Firstly, you need to choose a primary location and select a radius around it in order to create a virtual fence around the selected area.
-To create a geofence, follow the steps given below:
+To create a geofence, you need to choose a primary location and select a radius around it in order to create a virtual fence around the selected area by following the steps given below:

-You can modify/delete the created fence by clicking on the ellipsis icon present against the fence name.
+You can modify/delete the created geofence by clicking on the ellipsis icon present against the fence name.

 Since geofencing offers proactive governance, you can well in advance define an action to be taken on non-compliant devices.
 Based on your requirements, you can choose to execute this action immediately or after a day's delay.

 You can alert the administrator and users about the devices violating the geofence policy via E-mail.
 Adding to this, alerts can be sent across to multiple E-mail IDs along with a customized message.

 For organizations with stringent compliance standards, geofencing leverages certain security commands which let you wipe devices to factory settings.
 Data on the SD cards can also be completely wiped.
 The non-compliant devices can also be marked as lost with MDM's Lost Mode.

 Geofencing finds numerous real-time use cases.
 For instance, an organization might have deployed dedicated devices to function as check-in Kiosks where employees or visitors provide their details while entering the organization.
 However, the usage of such devices are meant to be restricted to the organization's premises.
 The IT administrator can create a geofence policy such that, the data present in the them will get removed on leaving the predefined geographical area - which in this case is the organization's premises.
 You can also create geofences around all your regional offices and set a rule that notifies the IT administrator about managed devices leaving the fence areas.